booch/presentations/Booleans_Are_Easy/slides.md

 ???

-* There's a set of laws that govern transforming boolean expressions.
+* Here are some of the ways we can transform boolean expressions.
     * We can use these to refactor or simplify code.
 * Note that they come in pairs -- one for **and**, one for **or**.
 * That's a lot of transformations for only 2 possible values and 3 operators.